U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Fort Lewis College is 19:1, and the school has 49.1 percent of its classes with fewer than 20 students.
-The most popular majors at Fort Lewis College include: Business, Management, Marketing, and Related Support Services; Psychology; Social Sciences; Biological and Biomedical Sciences; and Liberal Arts and Sciences, General Studies and Humanities.
-The average freshman retention rate, an indicator of student satisfaction, is 60.3 percent.
+The student-faculty ratio at Fort Lewis College is 19:1, and the school has 53.3 percent of its classes with fewer than 20 students.
+The most popular majors at Fort Lewis College include: Business, Management, Marketing, and Related Support Services; Social Sciences; Parks, Recreation, Leisure, and Fitness Studies; Biological and Biomedical Sciences; and Liberal Arts and Sciences, General Studies and Humanities.
+The average freshman retention rate, an indicator of student satisfaction, is 62.3 percent.

-Fort Lewis College has a total undergraduate enrollment of 3,856, with a gender distribution of 51.6 percent male students and 48.4 percent female students.
-At this school, 34.0 percent of the students live in college-owned, -operated, or -affiliated housing and 66.0 percent of students live off campus.
+Fort Lewis College has a total undergraduate enrollment of 3,891, with a gender distribution of 50.7 percent male students and 49.3 percent female students.
 Fort Lewis College is part of the NCAA II athletic conference.

 |Student gender distribution|